Tabby Tiger and Cat Coach Julie

 Playing with you is important because your cat is a hunter!

-Cat coach Julie explains in just over 1 minute why it is so important.
+Cat coach Julie explains why it's so important in just over a minute.

 TIP 2 - How to play with your cat

 You already know that playing is important.
 The next step is how to best play with your cat.
-We often hear that the cat is not in the mood or that interest disappears after a few minutes.
+We often hear that cats aren't interested or that their interest disappears after a few minutes.

-Cat coach Julie explains how to play in just over 2 minutes.
+Cat coach Julie explains how to play in just over two minutes.

 TIP 3 - How long and when to play?

-On average, you can play with your cat 2 to 3 times a day.
+On average, you should play with your cat two to three times a day.
 Don't worry, it doesn't always have to be the same length.
-This could be from a few minutes to ten minutes.
-But what if your cat doesn't feel like it, or you don't feel like it?
+It can range from a few minutes to ten minutes.
+But what if your cat isn't in the mood, or you aren't?

-Cat coach Julie explains in just under 2 minutes how to best approach this.
+Cat coach Julie explains the best approach in just under two minutes.

 TIP 4 - Which toy fits best?

-Cats love little things that run away and move to chase and catch them.
-An ideal way to get toys moving is the Tabby Tiger cat rod.
+Cats love small things that run away and move, so they can chase and catch them.
+A great way to get toys moving is the Tabby Tiger cat wand.

-Cat coach Julie shows you some fun toys in just over 2 minutes.
+Cat coach Julie shows you some fun toys in just over two minutes.

 TIP 5 - Put everything away after playing!

 Always put the fishing rod away after playing.
-This will prevent the cat from biting the rod or toys and possibly swallowing small particles.
-Of course we want to avoid that!
+This will prevent your cat from biting the rod or toys and potentially swallowing small parts.
+We want to avoid that, of course!

-There is also quite a reward after a playing session.
-This could be with a reward toy or a nice, healthy Tabbies snack.
-This way you ensure that the cat is not left frustrated when you suddenly stop playing.
+A play session should also be followed by a reward.
+This could be a treat toy or a tasty, healthy Tabbies snack.
+This way, you ensure your cat doesn't get frustrated when you suddenly stop playing.

-Cat coach Julie explains the options in just over 1 minute.
+Cat coach Julie explains the possibilities in just over a minute.

-Are you looking for 1 on 1 coaching in which you can ask all your questions about your cat?
+Are you looking for 1-on-1 coaching where you can ask all your questions about your cat?

 Do you want to better understand your cat's behavior?
-Or are you looking for help to solve certain problems?
+Or are you looking for help solving certain problems?

-Do you want your cat to be happy and for you to live together in the most fun way possible?
-Do you want to tackle or prevent unwanted behavior from your cat?
-Then I would be happy to help you through one-on-one coaching, in which we look at the situation together.
-I am happy to answer all your questions and teach you to understand your cat better.
+Do you want your cat to be happy and for you to live together as happily as possible?
+Do you want to address or prevent unwanted behavior in your cat?
+Then I'd be happy to help you through one-on-one coaching, where we'll explore the situation together.
+I'm happy to answer all your questions and help you understand your cat better

 Julie Houtmeyers